This project is funded by the UK Government through the UK Community Renewal Fund.

 Get online with Berneslai Homes

-This project plans to help Berneslai Homes tenants get online, or make better use of their internet access if they are not confident using it.
+This project plans to help Berneslai Homes tenants get online.
+Making better use of their internet access if they're not confident using it.

-Up to 60 tenants will be supported with access to the internet, a connection to a years worth of free broadband, a Chromebook, and one-to-one digital skills training and support to use the device.
+Up to 60 tenants will be supported with access to the internet, a connection to a years worth of free broadband, a Chromebook.
+Plus one to one digital skills training and support to use the device.

-For more information please contact Claire Hawley at firstname.lastname@example.org
+For more details please contact Claire Hawley at email@example.com

 Community Boost 'have a go' sessions

 This project is a chance to try something new or develop a skill while making new friends.
 A wide range of workshops are on offer that will give you skills for life.
-The workshops are held during the day, evening and weekends and cover a broad range of activities and are provided by two different partners:
+The workshops are held during the day, evening and weekends.
+They cover a broad range of activities and are provided by two different partners:

 You may be interested in baking, cake making, pizza making and cooking skills, floristry and wreath making, vocal coaching, welding and fabrication, bricklaying, plastering, block paving, joinery, fork lift truck qualifications, vehicle vinyl wrapping and much more.